-- 75. The objective is for proposals to avoid harm to habitats and species.
+- 76. The objective is for proposals to avoid harm to habitats and species.
 Preferably this should involve locating on an alternative site with less harmful impacts.
-Harm can also be avoided by measures such as reducing the scale of development, or locating development to an alternative part of the site. - 76.
+Harm can also be avoided by measures such as reducing the scale of development and/or providing buffering, or locating development to an alternative part of the site. - 77.
 In all cases, schemes should be designed to ensure that important features and ecological connectivity between them and features outside the site are retained.